Citation, DOI and article data

 It classically presents in young to middle-aged (4th to 5th decades 7).
 There is a recognized female predilection.
 They can be multiple in ~ 10% of cases.
 Glomus tumors account for 1-5% of the soft-tissue tumors in the hand 4.

-The lesion usually presents as a small firm red-blue nodule under the fingernail and is exquisitely painful.
+The lesion usually presents as a small firm red-blue nodule under the fingernail and is exquisitely painful and sensitive to cold temperature and touch.
 Sometimes the pain is worse at night; it may disappear when a tourniquet is applied.

 May also present as hemorrhage under the nail.
 The presence of the Hildreth sign (pain relief following the application of a tourniquet proximally) is considered pathognomonic on clinical grounds 7.